 ANSC 398 is not required for an Animal Sciences minor and does not count toward the minor in any way.

 You can register for ANSC 398 any time prior to beginning the experience.
 Plan to register for ANSC 398 the same semester as you complete your experience, though there may be times where your credit will actually be earned during the semester after your experience.
 For example, you can register for ANSC 398 in the fall if you complete a summer experience.
-In all cases, the Memorandum of Agreement must be turned into Lauren Redman before starting the experience.
+In all cases, the Memorandum of Agreement must be completed online before starting the experience.

 Any Animal Sciences faculty member can be an instructor for ANSC 398.
 Try to choose a faculty member whose interests coincide with the experience you are completing.
 Your faculty instructor will work with you to complete the Memorandum of Agreement, which outlines what experience you will have and what work product you will produce.
 Your instructor will also evaluate your work product.

 First, think about what kind of experience you would like to have; talk with your undergraduate advisor, your classmates, and your professors about what experiences will further your career goals.
 Next, seek out opportunities to have that experience.
 If you wish to do undergraduate research, find a professor who has space for you in his or her lab.
 If you want to do an internship, start at the ACES Career Center to find available internships.
 Next, start to fill out a Memorandum of Agreement and decide on a work product.
 Then, find a faculty member to act as your instructor.
 Submit the MOA prior to beginning your experience and you will be given the code to sign up for ANSC 398.